 Don’t see your question?
 Contact Us.

 You can donate online by clicking here.
-We also accept checks made out to Riley’s Way Foundation and mailed to 30 Third Ave, Brooklyn, NY 11227.
+We also accept checks made out to Riley’s Way Foundation and mailed to 30 Third Ave, Room 203, Brooklyn, NY 11227.

 If you’d like to donate by other means (wire, stock donations, etc), please contact us via our contact page and we will be in touch.

-If you are interested in more information or attending, please contact Laura Kikuchi at email@example.com
+If you are interested in more information or attending, please contact Stephanie Kingston at firstname.lastname@example.org

-You can submit any project that is teen-led and inspired by kindness, drives change in your community, and builds connections.
+You can submit any project that is youth-led and inspired by kindness, drives change in your community, and builds connections.
 Past projects have ranged from social justice projects to clubs at school, and anything in-between.
 This year, our special topic is environmental justice, but we are also accepting application in the general category and for the Yuriko Kikuchi Arigato Award, which supports one award in a special dance and performing arts category.
-Click here to learn more about the winners from the 2019 cohort.
+Click here to learn more about the Fellows from the 2022 cohort.

-No. You can choose to submit a new project idea, or if you have a project you are already working on with your school or nonprofit partner, you can apply to improve or expand your existing project.
+No. You can choose to submit a new project idea, or if you have a project you are already working on, you can apply to improve or expand your existing project.

 Yes!
 You can apply as an individual or as a group.
 If you are applying as a group, you only need to submit one application.
-If your group is submitting a video application, you should try to have as many group members appear in the video as possible.
-Please note that you can only be listed as an applicant in one project (but you are welcome to assist on any project).
+Please note that you can only be listed as an applicant for one project (but you are welcome to assist on any project).
 All members of your group will be included in the leadership development program (see other questions for details).

 The prize money can go towards expenses needed to implement or expand your project.
 You can spend the prize money in a variety of ways, such as: buying supplies to complete your project (i.e. food, books, or other materials), creating a website or designing an app, or hosting an event.
 However, you cannot spend the money to pay people for their time spent working on the project.